airgproducts/shippy/README.md

 3. From now on use `poetry run myfile.py` or simply `poetry shell` to run python scripts
 4. Install pre-commit hooks with `poetry run pre-commit install`

+# Testing

+create a .env file with your credentials to test

 # Usage
 TODO